RayBB/tiktok-slackbot/README.md

+> [!WARNING]
+> I slapped this togther at the peak of the TikTok hype.
+Now, at the end of 2023, I haven't used it in quite a while and don't know if it works.
+> I don't plan to work on this anymore (busy with my master thesis) so I'll archive the repo.
+Feel free to fork it and use as you wish.

 # TikTok to Twitter Slackbot

 Wish you could watch TikToks in Slack?
 Me too.
 I made a Slackbot fix that by uploading TikToks to Twitter and then posting the Tweets back in a Slack thread.